How Does Euglena Obtain Energy

 The Heterotrophic Mechanisms of Euglena

 When light is limited, Euglena relies on heterotrophic nutrition to obtain energy.
-This process involves the ingestion and digestion of organic matter from the environment.
+Now, this process involves the ingestion and digestion of organic matter from the environment.
 Euglena can engulf food particles through phagocytosis, a process where the cell membrane surrounds the particle and forms a vesicle called a food vacuole.

 Once inside the food vacuole, the organic matter is broken down by enzymes, releasing nutrients and energy that the Euglena can then use to fuel its metabolic processes.
 The specific enzymes involved in digestion depend on the type of organic matter being consumed.
 Euglena can digest a variety of organic materials, including bacteria, algae, and decaying organic matter.